shumonsharif/mule-webcrawler-authentication/README.md

 This project demonstrates various authentication mechanisms for web crawling using the MuleSoft WebCrawler Connector.
 It consists of two sub-projects:

 1.  **`spring-authentication`**: A Spring Boot application that provides a set of web pages protected by different authentication methods.
-2.  **`wc-authentication`**: A Mule application that uses the MuleSoft WebCrawler Connector to crawl the pages served by the `spring-authentication` project, showcasing how to configure the connector for each authentication type.
+2.  **`mule-webcrawler-authentication`**: A Mule application that uses the MuleSoft WebCrawler Connector to crawl the pages served by the `spring-authentication` project, showcasing how to configure the connector for each authentication type.

 ---